amccaugh/phidl/README.md

 ## 0.8.4
 ### New features
 - A LayerSet can now be previewed.
 Running ls.preview() will generate a Device which shows all of the layers, useful for previewing color schemes.
+- quickplot now shows zero-width ports (e.g. a "pin") as a + sign.
+- Added a .info dictionary to Port, useful for recording information about a port

 ### Changes